What Is Missing in Multilingual Visual Reasoning and How to Fix It: What makes multilingual visual reasoning challenging?

 \subsection{Multimodality and Mismatch between Pretraining \& Evaluation}

-Multimodal reasoning is known to be harder than reasoning over text alone \cite{mogadala2021trends, park2023visual}.
-Further, NLVR2 and MaRVL contain two images per instance, along with a statement describing both images, while vision-language models are typically pretrained on a single image-text pair \cite{cao2020behind}, leading to a mismatch in the input between pretraining and evaluation.
-This, and the inherent difficulty of aligning image data and text data during the reasoning process make this multimodal task particularly challenging.
+NLVR2 and MaRVL contain two images per instance, along with a statement describing them, while vision-language models are typically trained on a single image-text pair \cite{cao2020behind}, leading to a mismatch in the input between pretraining and evaluation.
+Further, multimodal reasoning is known to be harder than reasoning over text alone \cite{mogadala2021trends, park2023visual}.
+Although Qwen has seen multi-image inputs during training \cite{Qwen-VL}, it still encounters difficulties in handling the complexities presented by multimodal reasoning during evaluation.

+These, and the inherent difficulty of aligning image data and text data during the reasoning process make this task particularly challenging.
 This motivates us to (1) move from processing a pair of images together to processing each image separately; and (2) break down the two modalities of image and text in the reasoning process, as in \S\ref{subsec:captioning}.